· Woohyun Kim · Graphics · 5 min read

 }

-// Note: Canvas defines right direction as +x, down direction as +y.
+// Canvas defines right as +x and down as +y.

 @Override